microsoft/TypeScript-Website/packages/documentation/copy/en/declaration files/Library Structures.md

 oneline: How to structure your d.ts files
 ---

-TODO:

-1. The modular libraries discussion needs to call out `import=` as TS-only.
-2. The modular libraries discussion needs to cover (ugh, briefly I hope) `export default` vs `module.exports=` and link to whatever we wrote to explain `--esModuleInterop`.
-3. Actually, there's a section in the footnotes that covers this: Impact of ES6 on Module Call Signatures.
-It needs to be updated though, since it just suggests workarounds.

-# Overview

 Broadly speaking, the way you _structure_ your declaration file depends on how the library is consumed.
 There are many ways of offering a library for consumption in JavaScript, and you'll need to write your declaration file to match it.
 This guide covers how to identify common library patterns, and how to write declaration files which correspond to that pattern.